Welcome to Geneva Airport

-When you book a Geneva airport transfer with Mountain Drop-offs, we are at arrivals to meet you 24hrs a day, seven days a week for your summer trips and your winter ski holiday transfers – and all at excellent prices!
+When you book a Geneva airport transfer with Mountain Drop-offs, we are at arrivals for your airport pickup to meet you 24hrs a day, seven days a week for your summer trips and your winter ski holiday transfers – and all at excellent prices!

 Quick, convenient and comfortable Geneva Airport transfers

 Mountain Drop-offs transports thousands of passengers to and from Geneva Airport every year.
 For those arriving at the airport, there will be a uniformed Mountain Drop-offs driver or co-ordinator to greet you as soon as you pass through the doors into the arrivals hall of the main Swiss side.

 Please note some flights (mainly originating from France) still depart and arrive into the French side of the airport.
 (Yes, Geneva has a French and a Swiss side), but flights from the UK into Geneva arrive at the main Swiss side.

 Throughout the week, your Mountain Drop-offs vehicle will drop you off and pick you up right outside the main departures and arrivals.
 During the weekends, all departure drop offs are right outside too, but the strict airport regulations at Geneva Airport mean that for weekend arrivals, we will lead you to your pick up area by the train station.

 All airport transfer companies operating in and out of Geneva Airport are obliged to adhere to these regulations, but many omit to tell you before you book.